+Academic honesty.
 The assignments in this course generally do not require the use of sources other than our textbook.
 If you choose to use other sources in a paper, you must cite them; use any format for this that you are familiar with or follow any of the formats described in Rules for Writers.
-Please ask if you need help with citing sources.

-Any unacknowledged source use, inappropriate/excessive use of a source, or unauthorized assistance in any written assignment will result at the minimum in your being required to redo the assignment in order to receive credit.
+Any unacknowledged source use or inappropriate/excessive use of a source in any written assignment will result at the minimum in your being required to redo the assignment in order to receive credit.
 Depending on the nature and extent of misuse, such behavior may result in a zero for the paper or an automatic F for the course.
 When in doubt, ask first.